Stage-wise Dynamics of Classifier-Free Guidance in Diffusion Models: Stage-wise Behavior of Classifier Free Guidance in Sampling

 \begin{theorem}[In-expectation early-stage proximity under CFG] Let $\bar\mub=\sum_{k=1}^K \pi_k\mub_k$ denote the class-weighted mean of the Gaussian mixture prior, and assume the same initialization $\x_1\sim\mathcal N(\mathbf 0,\I)$ for both trajectories.
 Then for any $\omega>1$, there exists a time point $t_{e1}<1$ such that, for all $t\in[t_{e1},1)$,

-where $\x_t^{(y)}$ is the solution to the conditional probability flow ODE and $\x_t^{\cfg}$ the solution to the CFG-driven ODE, both starting from $\x_1$.
+where $\omega$ is the guidance weight, $\x_t^{(y)}$ is the solution to the conditional probability flow ODE and $\x_t^{\cfg}$ the solution to the CFG-driven ODE, both starting from $\x_1$.
 In expectation, the CFG-driven trajectory remains closer to the reference point $\omega\bar\mub$ than the purely conditional one in the early stage of sampling. \end{theorem}

 \paragraph{Interpretation.} Theorem~\ref{thm:early-proximity} reveals two characteristic consequences of CFG in the high-noise regime.

 First, because strong noise suppresses fine-grained structure, the score is dominated by global averages.
 When CFG amplifies this score, it effectively increases the pull toward the scaled mean $\omega\bar\mub$, leading to an \emph{acceleration effect}: trajectories approach the global mean faster than they would under the conditional flow alone.